Simen Lieungh

 Simen Lieungh (born 16 March 1960) is a Norwegian businessperson.

-He was hired as CEO of Aker Solutions in 2008.
-He was director of Field Development in Aker Solutions from 2002 to 2007, and CEO of Arne Blystad AS from 2007 to 2008.
-He has education from Norwegian University of Science and Technology, and has worked as a researcher at the Norwegian Defence Research Establishment.
+He is the Chief Executive Officer (CEO) of Odfjell Technology, a position he has held since 2022.
+He was previously CEO of Odfjell Drilling from 2010 to 2022.

-As of October 2010 Lieungh is the CEO of Odfjell Drilling.
+Lieungh was hired as CEO of Aker Solutions in 2008.
+He was Director of Field Development in Aker Solutions from 2002 to 2007, and CEO of Arne Blystad AS from 2007 to 2008.
+He holds a degree in Mechanical Engineering from the Norwegian University of Science and Technology, and has worked as a researcher at the Norwegian Defence Research Establishment.